 If you’re anything like me, you spend a lot of time scouring the Internet to find useful online teaching resources like web 2.0 tools.
 That’s how you came across this list of 101 Web 2.0 Tools Every Teacher Should Know About, no doubt!

-I was looking at my treasure trove of resources the other day it occurred to me: Why don’t I share this list of awesome web 2.0 tools with my fellow educators?!
+I was looking at my treasure trove of resources the other and day it occurred to me: Why don’t I share this list of awesome web 2.0 tools with my fellow educators?!

 So, I went through and picked out my 101 favorite tools for teachers and made this list.

 If you have a BYOD (bring your own device) policy at your school, you can use Appolicious to find a mobile app that fits your lesson plans.
 It gives you a description of each app, how much it costs, a screenshot and user reviews.
 There’s even a section that is specific to education so you don’t have to browse through irrelevant apps.

 This web 2.0 tool uses cell phones and/or laptops to gather feedback from students.
 You can post as many questions as you’d like, which is nice if you have several classes.

 Celly is a group text messaging program for schools with no user limit.
 It’s easy to start a group chat and create a class poll using text messages.
 Curators filter the messages before they are sent to the group.
 This keeps students on-topic and deters cyberbullying.

 VoiceThread’s group conversations are stored and shared in one place, from anywhere in the world.
 It allows you to create multimedia slideshows with images, videos and documents.
 Others can view the slides and then leave text, audio or video comments.